 University of North Carolina, Chapel Hill

 Chris’s research and teaching focus on individual learning, leadership development, and innovation, with particular attention to how people learn vicariously and share knowledge in health care organizations and other knowledge-intensive work environments.
-His work has been published in leading academic journals and edited volumes in the fields of management, organizational psychology, and medicine.
-Chris also writes regularly for practice-oriented publications including the Harvard Business Review.
-His research has been recognized with scholarly awards from a variety of national and international academic organizations and has been featured in a range of popular media articles and outlets.
+Chris’s work has been published in premier academic journals and edited volumes in the fields of management, organizational psychology, medicine, and healthcare, as well as in leading practice-oriented publications and editorials.
+His research has been featured in many popular media outlets and recognized with scholarly awards from a variety of national and international organizations.
+In 2022, Poets & Quants named Chris as one of the top 40 business school professors under 40 world-wide.

 Prior to joining Johns Hopkins, Chris served on the faculty of the Harvard Business School as an Assistant Professor of Organizational Behavior.
-He earned his PhD in management and organizations at the University of Michigan Ross School of Business, and his BS in business administration with highest honors and highest distinction from the Kenan-Flagler Business School at the University of North Carolina.
+He earned his PhD in management and organizations from the University of Michigan Ross School of Business, and his BS in business administration with highest honors and highest distinction from the Kenan-Flagler Business School at the University of North Carolina.
 Before attending graduate school he worked as an outdoor expedition leader and martial arts instructor in his home state of North Carolina.

 My research is broadly in the field of management and organizational behavior, studying how individuals act and interact in work organizations.
 More specifically, I am interested in questions at the intersection of three domains of organizational research: (1) Individual Learning, Development, and Growth at Work, (2) Workplace Interactions and Interpersonal Dynamics, and (3) Leading Highly Reliable Health Care Organizations.

 My teaching focuses broadly on topics of leadership and management in modern organizations, combining research-driven lessons with experiential challenges and real-world case studies to create an engaging session that prepares people to be more effective leaders in their workplace.

 At the Carey Business School, my teaching spans traditional MBA classroom settings, outdoor experiential learning courses, and Executive Education seminars, where I teach several open-enrollment courses for practicing leaders and managers.
 Through Executive Education, I also conduct custom programs with individuals and organizations from a variety of industries and global settings.